 be involved in the design, implementation, and programming for the

-projects.
+laboratory exercises.
 Note that this component of the class will

 involve a non-trivial amount of time; students should plan their